Khopra Danda TrekKhopra Danda Trek

 Pack all gear in waterproof stuff sacks or use plastic bags inside your backpack to keep things dry in case of rain.
 Also, bring a few spare ziplock bags for separating wet clothes or trash.

-Meals During the Trek in Khopra Danda
+Meals During the 10 Days Khopra Danda Trek

 One of the pleasures of trekking in Nepal is the hearty food served in teahouses.
 During the Khopra Danda Trek, meals are provided by the lodges and teahouses in each village or stop.
 Here’s what to expect in terms of dining: